 Although I had attended various yoga classes throughout my life I had not attended one for several years.
 After years of bouts of clinical depression I started to attend a Dru yoga class and soon felt the benefits not only physically, but on a deeper emotional level.

-I attend Pure Yoga classes and workshops with Andrew, Francesca and Emma as Yoga for me is a continuous journey, every class or workshop you attend deepens your knowledge and personal practice bringing you back to the still point within.
+I attend Pure Yoga classes and workshops as Yoga for me is a continuous journey, every class or workshop you attend deepens your knowledge and personal practice bringing you back to the still point within.

 Yoga keeps me calm, balanced and happy, it completes my day.